KaloyanMarshalov/uod-touar/README.md

 The application takes users on a historic tour around the university campus.
 There are 4 different routes available for the tour, each focused around one of the main teaching areas of the institution.
 The path navigates around the major buildings, offering Augmneted Reality interactions at each location.

 ## 2. User Manual
-!NB - upadete the Build.apk to be the final version

 Download and install the <a href="https://dmail-my.sharepoint.com/:u:/g/personal/kvzmarshalov_dundee_ac_uk/EY2nbH4gajlGsHJaSFqUEp8Bm_sCXCmCvFnhvMD2Nd07Ew?e=ePGh7n">Build.apk</a> file onto an [AR Core supported device](https://developers.google.com/ar/discover/supported-devices).
 It might be necessary to enable the installation of third-party apks in the device settings.